Usage Guide

 4. Make Predictions

-After training, we can use the predict2
+After training, we can use the predict

 method to generate predictions with uncertainty quantification.
 The method returns the full posterior draws, as well as DataFrames for the lower, median, and upper credible intervals.